 Trendyol is one of the most popular e-commerce websites in Turkey.
 At any given time, there are a vast number of customers surfing on the website and apps.
 This means that hundreds of thousands of requests are generated for our services every second.

 To ensure high availability and seamless customer experience, we should closely monitor our services and interfere when there’s a problem.
-This is where alert and monitoring tools comes into play.
-Thanks to these tools we can analyze the status of our services and get a notification in case of any failure.
+This is where alert and monitoring tools come into play.
+Thanks to these tools, we can analyze the status of our services and get a notification in case of any failure.

 1. Alert and Monitoring tools